Test Space

 Methods for building artist led/grass roots projects via collective working methods, which are none exploitative & caring

-Activities are designed to elicit understanding, knowledge & evidence for dissemination, and include:
+Activities were designed to elicit understanding, knowledge & evidence for dissemination, and included:

 A sequence of learning conversations between local stakeholders